keneek/cs-grub/README.md

 ### ⚗️ [Substrate_](https://substrate.io/)
 The Substrate framework is a modular framework for custom blockchains built using Rust and Wasm.
 Very powerful runtime, which includes **on-chain upgrades** (the run time source is stored on chain and can be updated on chain).

-- [Intro to Substrate Crowdcast](https://www.youtube.com/watch?v=-6BBIr-DmI4) Great video describing the Substrate framework and constructing the runtime with pallets.
+- [Intro to Substrate](https://www.youtube.com/watch?v=-6BBIr-DmI4) Great crowdcast describing the Substrate framework and constructing the runtime with pallets.
 - [Substrate Recipes Workshop](https://www.youtube.com/watch?v=KVJIWxZSNHQ) Learn to Build a Custom Blockchain
 - [Substrate How-to Guides](https://docs.substrate.io/how-to-guides/v3/) Includes guidance on building recipes, other exmaples.
 - [Substrate Recipes](https://substrate.recipes/) a hands-on cookbook for aspiring blockchain chefs, by [Josh Orndorff](https://github.com/JoshOrndorff).
 Josh Orndorff also published a repo of example [recipes](https://github.com/JoshOrndorff/recipes).